Dorothea Paas

-Dorothea Paas is a Canadian singer-songwriter from Toronto, Ontario, whose debut album Anything Can't Happen was a longlisted nominee for the 2021 Polaris Music Prize.
+Dorothea Paas is a Canadian singer-songwriter from Toronto, Ontario.
+Her debut album Anything Can't Happen was a longlisted nominee for the 2021 Polaris Music Prize, and her 2024 album Think of Mist was longlisted for the 2025 Polaris Music Prize.

+Paas was raised in Toronto, Ontario, where she was raised singing in choirs and playing guitar in a church group.
 Paas has released a number of EPs since 2012.
+A self-taught songwriter, her writing was influenced by her religious upbringing and popular music heard on the radio.

 Although she has often resisted active self-promotion, she successfully built up a career as a backing vocalist for musicians such as Jennifer Castle and U.S. Girls.
 Anything Can't Happen, which features Paul Saulnier of PS I Love You on bass guitar, has been described by critics as "Joni Mitchell fronting Shellac at a coffee shop".

-In addition to her solo career, she also performs as a sometime guest vocalist with Badge Époque Ensemble.
-She has also had occasional roles as a film actress, most notably in Kazik Radwanski's films How Heavy This Hammer and Anne at 13,000 Ft.
+In addition to her solo career, she has also performed as a guest vocalist with Badge Époque Ensemble, and as vocalist and guitarist with Marker Starling.

+Paas has also had occasional roles as a film actress, most notably in Kazik Radwanski's films How Heavy This Hammer and Anne at 13,000 Ft.